Hard Water Articles

 If you have hard water, you’re probably well acquainted with spotty dishes, limescale buildup, stiff laundry and soap that just won’t lather.
-But did you know your home isn’t the only place you might see the impacts of water hardness?
+But your home isn’t the only place you might see the impacts of water hardness.
 Unfortunately, your hair can suffer from the buildup of hard water minerals, too.

-The good news is that there are plenty of hard water hair treatment solutions, including chelating shampoo, specialized brushes and — most importantly — a water softener.
+However, there are plenty of hard water hair treatment solutions, including chelating shampoo, specialized brushes and — most effectively — a water softener.

 Here’s what to know about managing and preventing hard water hair damage.

-If you’re tired of dryness, hair breakage and styling struggles, it’s time to take control.
-Here are a few treatment options for hard water hair that can help prevent future damage:
+If you’re tired of dryness, hair breakage and styling struggles, here are a few treatment options for hard water hair that can help prevent future damage:

-Besides mineral buildup, one reason hard water impacts your hair health is that hardness minerals also increase the pH levels of your water.
-The higher your hair’s pH levels, the more likely you are to notice dryness, frizziness and other frustrating issues.
-Fortunately, apple cider vinegar is acidic — and this low pH can help make your hair more manageable.
+Besides mineral buildup, one reason hard water impacts your hair is that hardness minerals can raise the pH of your water.
+When your hair is exposed to higher-pH water, it may become more prone to dryness, frizz and other frustrating issues.
+Apple cider vinegar is naturally acidic, which can help rebalance your hair and leave it looking smoother and more manageable.

-To get started, mix apple cider vinegar and water in a spray bottle and apply to your scalp.
+To get started, mix one part apple cider vinegar and about five parts water in a spray bottle and apply to your scalp.
 Work the mixture all the way down to the ends of your hair and let it sit for about five minutes before rinsing.

 There are two main options for hard water shampoo: clarifying and chelating.

-Clarifying shampoo is designed to remove residue from your scalp and hair, including some of the mineral buildup from hard water.
+Clarifying shampoo is designed to address hard water scalp and hair buildup.
 It’s not the best choice for color-treated or curly hair as overuse can exacerbate dryness, but occasionally adding it to your hair care routine can help manage other problems.

 Chelating shampoo contains “chelating agents” that are better suited to bond with and wash away mineral deposits.
 This helps your regular shampoo, conditioner and other treatments actually reach your hair and do a better job.

-While not the most comprehensive or long-term solution (and filter replacement can get expensive), some shower filters can help remove hardness minerals that lead to damaged hair.
+While not the most comprehensive or long-term solution (and filter replacement can get expensive), some shower filters can help reduce hardness minerals that lead to damaged hair – though most focus mainly on chlorine.
 Many use activated carbon to absorb certain substances, so they could help reduce the presence of other potential impurities, too.

 Moisturizing products can work more effectively if they have more time to sit, which is why masks and leave-in conditioners are great options for handling hair damage.
 For better results, look for products that include coconut or argan oil.

-Much like apple cider vinegar, lemons are acidic, which means they can help balance your hair’s pH levels.
-You can make this DIY treatment with water and fresh lemons or lemon juice — just remember to apply it after washing hair and leave it for a few minutes so your shampoo doesn’t rinse it out.
+Much like the apple cider vinegar rinse, lemons are acidic, which means they can help balance your hair’s pH levels.
+It’s simple to make a DIY treatment with water and fresh lemons or lemon juice — just remember to apply it after washing hair and leave it for a few minutes so your shampoo doesn’t rinse it out.

 Some people say baking soda is a great hard water hair treatment because it can help neutralize acids.
 Others say this isn’t the best choice, especially over longer periods of time, because baking soda can potentially damage color-treated hair and cause breakage.
 If you decide to make this shampoo-free wash, use it sparingly.